tomster12/construct/Obsidian/Development.md

 	- This could lead into skill tree / combinations / synergies with levelled up runes

 - Multi-rune combinations performing different actions based on runes / positioning
-	- E.g. a rune on an orbitting orb will react different to it on a base orb, or on an orb attached to an elbow construct orb
+	- E.g. a rune on an orbiting orb will react different to it on a base orb, or on an orb attached to an elbow construct orb

 - Rune / Orb caches which can be broken and drop large amounts of runes / caches of different varieties
 	- The caches themselves could come with specific rarities

----

-## Architecture

-### Utility

-**CameraEffects**: Utility for applying effects to Camera

-**Easing**: Static mathematical functions

-**StatList**: Serialized dictionary of stats / affectors
+	- Could link well into inter-game progress / meta game
+	- Similar to dark alliance hidden things could get after runs rather than during

 ---